pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

    }
 </style>

-- The top layer format of the NFC chip is an NDEF message.
+- The top layer format of the NFC tag is an NDEF message.
 - The message has an **NDEF record** of MIME type **application/vnd.prusa3d.mat.nfc**.
    - The material record should be the first one within the message.
 Adding further records is allowed.
    - The payload of the record consists of: